Vevčani: Vevčani-Radožda dialect

 The inhabitants of Vevčani speak a unique dialect of Macedonian which is known as the Vevčani-Radožda dialect.
 The dialect is traditionally spoken in three other villages along with Vevčani.
 They are Radožda and Mali Vlaj along with the village of Lin in Albania.

 The Carnival of Vevčani

 The Carnival of Vevčani is an annual event claimed to be over 1,400 years old.
 It is held to celebrate the New Year according to the Julian calendar.
 During the carnival attendees wear masks, usually dressing in traditional and modern costumes.
 They also employ social and political satire.

-In 1993, Vevčani became a member of the World Federation of Carnival Cities.

 Demographics

 Demographic history

 In a 1509 defter, the village was part of the Ohrid vilayet, and had 208 households.
 In 1519, the village had 223 households.
 In 1634, it was registered under the name Vevčano with a total of 134 households.
 The French ethnographic study of Macedonia conducted in 1878, Ethnography of the vilayets of Adrianople, of Monastir and of Salonica, (Ethnographie des Vilayets d'Adrianople, de Monastir et de Salonique), counted the village as having 865 houses and 2430 inhabitants, which at the time were considered Bulgarians.
 Vasil Kanchov's study of Macedonia in 1900, Macedonia, Ethnography and Statistics, (Македония. Етнография и статистика, Makedonija.
 Etnografija i statistika), counted the village as having 2590 Bulgarian inhabitants.
 A study conducted in 1907 had counted 440 households with 2,347 inhabitants.
 In 1910, a Serbian commune of the Ecumenical Patriarchate of Constantinople numbered 17 households which were considered ethnically Serbian in the village.
 Some Aromanians from the nearby village of Gorna Belica have resettled in Vevčani.
 The 1994 census counted 2,448 inhabitants as residing in the village.